Picture this: you land in Amsterdam, stretch your legs, and think, “Okay… where do I even start?”

 This is a walking tour, so there aren’t really sitting possibilities along the way.
 If you need to rest, just let your guide know — some stops are near benches, but only a few people can sit if they happen to be free.
 Most of the time, though, we’ll be on our feet exploring the city together.

-We will make 5000 steps in total.
+We will make around 3500 steps in total.

 All ages are welcome!
 Just keep in mind that at our third stop we talk about the Red Light District and cannabis — always in an educational and respectful way.